MeshachBlue/compushare/README.md

 A program to be used by GPU bitcoin miners "workers" that will either hash or run "pay-per-iteration" Monte Carlo simulations depending on which pays higher at the time.

+Would result in a worldwide distributed supercomputer that could be capable of running 30 000 000 iterations in 1 minute for the cost of $1.

 For Clients
 ==============